-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

-Czech security group says Huawei, ZTE equipment 'might present a threat'
+Czech security group says HUAWEI, ZTE equipment 'might present a threat'

-- The Czech National Cyber and Information Security Agency (NCISA) released a security report on Huawei and ZTE.
+- The Czech National Cyber and Information Security Agency (NCISA) released a security report on HUAWEI and ZTE.

-- In the report, the NCISA says that using Huawei or ZTE equipment in state systems “might present a threat” to security.
+- In the report, the NCISA says that using HUAWEI or ZTE equipment in state systems “might present a threat” to security.

 - Huawei, once again, vehemently denied its networking products are a security threat.